That is why we dedicated this post to inform you about this natural phenomenon.

 Local experts think this particular bout of Sargassum seaweed originated off the coast of South America.
 When ocean conditions are ripe, pelagic (i.e., living in the open ocean) sargassum can form “islands” a few acres across (3-5 ft. deep).
 Sargassum can survive a wide range of temperature and salinity; therefore, you’ll find it floating in every ocean except the Antarctic.

 So, now you got your answer about seaweed in Punta Cana and that it is safe to book an amazing excursion with us!
-Check our different boat trips options here on our homepage!
+Check our boat trips in Punta Cana options on our homepage!